catid/blog2022/content/posts/netgear_insight.md

 To manage the devices, I prefer the web interface to the cellphone one.
 On my Windows PC, Chrome did not load the web interface (perhaps due to ad blocker?) so I use Edge instead: https://insight.netgear.com/  You can click the flask icon on the right to activate dark mode, which looks a lot better.

 On my router, I assigned reserved IP addresses and hostnames for all the switches at this point, which made it easier to ping them later to test connections.
+On Windows I use the cmd.exe CLI and use e.g. `ping -t garagepoe.lan` to keep pinging the device continuously while testing.

 It takes a bit for them all to firmware update, but this process is automated and just takes some patience.
 You can schedule synchronized firmware updates to happen on weekends so they don't happen during normal use during the week.